Sue Black, Baroness Black of Strome

-Education
+She was inducted to the Order of the Thistle in Edinburgh on 3 July 2024.

+Early life and education

-Sue Black was born in Inverness and educated at Inverness Royal Academy.
-She attended the University of Aberdeen where she graduated with a BSc degree with honours in human anatomy in 1982, and a PhD degree for her thesis on 'Identification from the Human Skeleton' in 1986.
+Susan Margaret Gunn was born on 7 May 1961 in Inverness, Scotland.
+She was educated at Inverness Royal Academy, a state secondary school in Inverness.
+She attended the University of Aberdeen where she graduated with a Bachelor of Science (BSc) degree with honours in human anatomy in 1982, and a Doctor of Philosophy (PhD) degree for her thesis on "Identification from the Human Skeleton" in 1986.

 Career and research

 In 1987 she was appointed a lecturer in Anatomy at St Thomas' Hospital, London, which started her career in forensic anthropology, serving in this role until 1992.

 Between 1992 and 2003 she undertook contract work variously for UK's Foreign and Commonwealth Office (FCO) and the United Nations involving the identification of victims and perpetrators of various conflicts.
 In 1999, she became the lead forensic anthropologist to the British Forensic Team in Kosovo, deployed by the FCO on behalf of the United Nations and later that year deployed to Sierra Leone and Grenada.

 In 2003 she undertook two tours to Iraq.
 In 2005 she participated in the United Kingdom's contribution to the Thai Tsunami Victim Identification operation (jointly led by the Thai and Australian Disaster Victim Identification (DVI) teams) as part of the 2004 Indian Ocean earthquake and tsunami international response.

 In 2003 Black was appointed Professor of Anatomy and Forensic Anthropology at the University of Dundee.
 In 2005, she created the Centre for Anatomy and Human Identification at the University of Dundee (CAHID), which runs undergraduate courses in forensic anthropology and postgraduate courses in anatomy and advanced forensic anthropology.
 Her department trained the UK National Disaster Victim Identification (UK DVI) team for police and scientists in advanced mortuary practices.